LEADING OFF: Price to bullpen, lots at stake for Cards-Cubs

 HIGH-PRICED RELIEF

 David Price is back with the AL East-leading Red Sox, but not in his usual role.
-The left-hander, in Year Two of a seven-year, $217 million deal with Boston, was activated from the disabled list Thursday and will work out of the bullpen for now.
+The left-hander, in the second year of a seven-year, $217 million deal with Boston, was activated from the disabled list Thursday and will work out of the bullpen for now.
 The 2012 AL Cy Young Award winner also started the season on the disabled list and is 5-3 with a 3.82 ERA in 11 starts.
 He hasn't made a regular season relief appearance since 2010.

 RIVALRY RENEWED